crabnebula-dev/devtools/ARCHITECTURE.md

 Understanding our repository is essential to grasping the Inspector Protocol.
 Here’s a breakdown of the primary folders:

-- **`inspector-protocol`**: This is the main library.
+- **`plugins/tauri`**: This is the main library.
 Notably, it's the sole crate destined for publication.

-- **`primitives`**: This folder houses the fundamental shared types necessary for the Inspector Protocol to function optimally.
+- **`inspector-protocol/primitives`**: This folder houses the fundamental shared types necessary for the Inspector Protocol to function optimally.

-- **`server`**: Our dedicated JSON-RPC Server resides here.
+- **`inspector-protocol/server`**: Our dedicated JSON-RPC Server resides here.
 It features a WebSocket transport layer, which supports connection upgrade, facilitating interactions.

-- **`subscriber`**: This component plays a pivotal role as the `tracing` subscriber, continuously monitoring and collecting vital data from the ecosystem.
+- **`inspector-protocol/subscriber`**: This component plays a pivotal role as the `tracing` subscriber, continuously monitoring and collecting vital data from the ecosystem.

 ## WebSocket